ryanoglesby08/package-probe/README.md

 // options
 {
   // Github Personal Access Token.
-Only necessary if scanning a private organization/owner. accessToken?: string
+Only necessary if scanning a private organization/owner. accessToken?: string,
+  // Don't return results that match ANY of the provided filter functions exclude?: RepoFilterFunction[]
-  // Only return results that match ALL the provided filter functions include?: RepoFilterFunction[]
+  // Only return results that match ALL the provided filter functions include?: RepoFilterFunction[],
-  // Don't search repositories matching this comma-separated list of names.
-Must be the full name, including the owner. (e.g owner/repository-name) exclude?: string
-  // The Github owner or organization to search in owner?: string
+  // The Github owner or organization to search in
+  owner: string,
-  // If true, will match packages that partially match the provided search term.
+  // Required.
+If true, will match packages that partially match the provided search term.
 Otherwise, only exact matches will be returned.
-This option can be used to search for multiple packages that follow a naming schema. partialMatches?: boolean
+This option can be used to search for multiple packages that follow a naming schema. partialMatches?: boolean,
-  // The package name to search for.
-Must be the full name of the package, including the owner, unless you use the `partialMatches` option. searchTerm?: string
+  // Required.
+The package name to search for.
+Must be the full name of the package, including the owner, unless you use the `partialMatches` option.
+  searchTerm: string
 }

 // See Github REST API documentation (https://developer.github.com/v3/repos/#get) for available fields